 Write down what you will do and what you may need in case of an emergencies.
 This plan is a tool for both you and anyone who come to your home to help you during an emergency, so keep a copy in a location that is easy to see and access.

-Know who to call and where to go.
+Know Whom to Call and Where to Go

 - Ask a trusted family member, friend, or neighbor to be your safety net.
 This person will visit or call you when an emergency happens.
 Agree to a plan for what they will do if they are unable to reach you or find you needing help.
 Consider giving this person a key to your home.